 There are three types of personal pension:

-- SIPPs (self-invested personal pensions), which tend to be suitable for larger contributions.
-They give you a large degree of control over the way your pension savings are invested, but this brings extra risks with it if you’re not an experienced investor and their charges may be higher.
+- SIPPs (self-invested personal pensions) - which tend to be suitable for larger contributions.
+They give you a large degree of control over the way your pension savings are invested, but this brings extra risks with it if you’re not an experienced investor and their charges might be higher.

 How to invest your pension savings

 Part of the process of choosing your first pension will be to decide how it is invested.

 Your chosen pension provider will offer you a range of funds to choose from.

 Each of these will have a different investment profile – that is, they’ll invest your pension savings in a different range and mix of assets (cash, bonds, shares, and property) and therefore offer different levels of risk and potential growth.

 Many providers offer the option of a ‘lifestyle fund’ or ‘target-date fund’.